christopher-besch/homepage/src/articles/11_testing/testing.md

 I write these asserts not to create a higher quality product.
 I use other things for that: exhaustive unit tests, stress tests, end-to-end tests, user tests, contracts, ...
-Sometimes I don't care about quality and I just want my script to not crash.
+And sometimes I don't care about quality and I just want my script to not crash.

-These tests and asserts and invariants I talked about are only so that I get my job done more quickly.
+In all cases these asserts and invariants I talked about make sense.
+They are only for getting the job done more quickly.

 As such, every assert I write helps.
 When you're aiming for quality your tests need to be somewhat exhaustive and actually ensure they catch everything that's wrong.
-When you're aiming for a speed-up your test only need to help pinpoint the origin when something is wrong.
+When you're aiming for a speed-up they only need to help pinpoint the origin of something going wrong.
-I invite you to try this perspective — it's fun!
+I invite you to try this way of looking at writing tests — it's fun!

-You can write these tests in whatever language for whatever project.
+Btw, you can write these tests in whatever language, whatever framework and for whatever project:
+In C I like asserting I'm not holding a `nullptr` when I don't believe it to and in Python/numpy I check my [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) has the shape I expect it to.
-Just leave them out for the final release build and you don't loose any performance, too.
+Oh, and when you configure them to be stripped from the final release build and you don't loose any performance, too.

 # Concluding
 These sorts of tests are